g00mba/interview-question/README.md

 * This project uses [lombok](https://projectlombok.org/) - use it when possible
 * Properly organize your project with `.gitignore` file, `readme` file explaining how to run the project, etc.

-## Deliverables
-* Send us a link to a repository fulfilling the requirements.
-* Your code will be tested using different tests.
-* Successful implementation will move to interview.